Home

 But that was not always the case, in fact for most of the nineteenth century kilts were being made from four yards of material, and it was not until around the end of that century that kilt makers began using the now standard eight yards.

-So you see although a lot, if not most people think that the modern kilt is the four yard kilt, often marketed as a casual kilt, and that the eight yard kilt is the traditional kilt of the Highlands.
+So you see a lot of people if not most, think that the modern kilt is the four yard kilt, often marketed as a

 So if you are thinking about having a kilt made, you may want to give a bit of consideration to just how much material you want your kilt to have.

-Return from Modern Kilts to Different Kilts Page
+Return from Modern Kilts to Kilts Page

 Return from Modern Kilts to Your Kilt Home Page